How will I know when my interview is scheduled?

 How can I pay this fee?

-The Embassy and the consulate accept the visa processing fee in cash, a certified money order or by credit card – VISA, MasterCard, Diners Club, Discover, JCB or American Express.
+The Embassy and the consulate accept the visa processing fee in cash, or by credit card – VISA, MasterCard, Diners Club, Discover, JCB or American Express.
 For those whose application is processed through the NVC, instructions on the on-line fee payment will be sent to them by the NVC.

 What if my visa is refused?